 Approximately 25% of homes in the US have dedicated septic systems1.
-They’ve proven to be reliable and efficient.
-But let’s say you want to build a house.
+They’ve proven to be reliable and efficient, but let’s say you want to build a house.
 What’s the safe distance for that?
-For a full foundation, it needs to be at least 10 feet from the tank and 20 feet from the leaching field.
-And if it’s a slab foundation, see that there’s a 10-foot gap between the slab and the tank; the same is true for the leaching area.
+A full foundation must be at least 10 feet from the tank and 20 feet from the leaching field.
+If it’s a slab foundation, you need a 10-foot gap between the slab and the tank; the same is true for the leaching area.

 Is there a difference between federal and state laws?
 You’ll find the answers right here!
 We’ll also go over the required distance for wells and gulches.
-Next, we’ll learn about the nuances when trying to sell a house with a septic tank, how to find it on your property, and how long septic systems last.
+Next, we’ll learn about the nuances of selling a house with a septic tank, how to find it on your property, and how long septic systems last.
 Let’s get to it!

 What is a Septic Tank?
 How Does It Work?

-Crafted from plastic or concrete, a septic tank is essentially a huge container, a treatment structure that’s buried underground.
+Crafted from plastic or concrete, a septic tank is essentially a huge container and treatment structure that’s buried underground.
 It has one single purpose: to dispose of the wastewater from your house (the drains, showers, and bathrooms).
 To do that, it breaks down the waste into two major components—solids and liquids.
-The solid matter sits at the bottom of the tank.
-It’s up to the property owner to pump it out.
+The solid matter sits at the bottom of the tank, and it’s up to the property owner to pump it out.

 As for the liquids, they flow into the leaching area.
-It is a perforated piping system running through a leach field/covered excavation.
+A perforated piping system runs through a leach field/covered excavation.
 It works as a filter and ensures the liquids are absorbed into the soil and evaporated through the surface.
-Yes, a septic system consists of a tank and a soil absorption field.
+A septic system consists of a tank and soil absorption field.
 They’re mostly found in rural areas; in big cities, wastewater is handled by government-owned sewer systems.

 Full House Foundation: The Safe Distance

-A house foundation is the part of the structure that sits below ground and holds the whole construction together.
-Now, a full foundation is one with a full-fledged basement (usually 8-feet-deep) built with poured concrete walls for structural integrity.
-All that digging won’t go unnoticed by the tank, though, which is why you need to keep the right distance.
+A house foundation is part of the structure that sits below ground and holds the whole construction together.
+A full foundation has a full-fledged basement (usually 8 feet deep) built with poured concrete walls for structural integrity.
+All that digging won’t go unnoticed by the tank, so you must keep the right distance.

-The federal US laws obligate property owners to build 10 feet away from where the septic tank is located.
-This way, you won’t have to worry about landslides, wastewater ending up in your basement, or anything like that.
+Federal US laws obligate property owners to build 10 feet away from where the septic tank is located.
+That way, you won’t have to worry about landslides, wastewater ending up in your basement, or anything else.
 And what about the leaching field?
 Make sure that the house, garage, or whatever you’re building is 15–20 feet away from that area.